cse110-sp21-group36/cse110-sp21-group36/admin/meetings/12922-Final-Week.md

 ## Project
 - fixed the formatting issuses for viewpage
--
+- able to access the favorite page
--
+- the image on the homepage does not show up
--
+- te implementation of the jest
--
+- optimize the button of the recipe editor page

 ### Plan Ahead
-- Submit the final version of the group project
+- Submit the final version of the group project and the project video

 ### Decisions:
--
+- Everyone need to have a 30s video to introduce the functions and provide it to Triston as soon as possible